 Make sure that students shield the tablet while they are describing their picture.
 Encourage them to sit back from the circle to make sure their neighbours can’t take a peek.
-Also make sure that students don’t automatically swipe through a picture that they don’t like the look of otherwise all kinds of chaos can ensue when you run out of pictures early.
+Also, make sure that students don’t automatically swipe through pictures that they don’t like the look of otherwise all kinds of chaos can ensue when you run out of pictures early.

 Ready-made theme-based picture sets to download to your tablet or smartphone.